dariocurr/pytest-summary/README.md

 Produce an easy-to-read summary of your project's `pytest` data as part of your GitHub Actions CI/CD workflow.
 This helps you understand at-a-glance the impact to the changes in your pull requests, and see which changes are introducing new problems.

-*   Integrates easily with your existing GitHub Actions workflow
+*   Integrates tests easily with your existing GitHub Actions workflow
 *   Produces summaries from `pytest` output
 *   Customizable to show just a summary, just failed tests, or all test results.